Meet our team

 Monique is the author of two articles Personal conflicts of interest: Is a program really that hard to implement? and DoD Contractors – Certifying Compliance with the Revolving Door Requirements”.

-Monique is a member of the Society of Corporate Compliance and Ethics, National Contract Management Association, Professional Services Council, the Small and Emerging Contractors Advisory Forum, the ATF Association and is a Government Contractor/Woman Owned Business with WBENC certification.
-Monique is on the Board of Directors for the Jewish Community Center of Greater Washington, is the Ombudsman for the Jewish Community Center of Greater Washington and is a past board member of the Jewish Social Services Agency.
+Monique is a member of the Society of Corporate Compliance and Ethics and a former member of the National Contract Management Association, Professional Services Council, the Small and Emerging Contractors Advisory Forum.
+Monique continues to support the ATF Association and is a Government Contractor/Woman Owned Business with WBENC certification.
+Monique was on the Board of Directors for the Jewish Community Center of Greater Washington, as the Ombudsman for the Jewish Community Center of Greater Washington and is a past board member of the Jewish Social Services Agency.

 Monique received her Bachelors of Science in Real Estate Urban Development/Real Estate Finance from American University, and her Juris Doctorate from the Benjamin N. Cardozo School of Law, Yeshiva University.
 Monique is a member of the Maryland and District of Columbia Bar.